-4.4.3 Archaeological Assessment
+4.4.3 Archaeological Resources

-Stage 1 and 2 archaeological assessment was undertaken on in September 2022 by Archaeological Research Associates Ltd. (ARA) for the Study Area between the site of the Water Treatment Plant and the shoreline of Lake Huron.
-A Stage 1 AA consists of a review of geographic, land use and historical information for the property and the relevant surrounding area, and contacting MCM to find out whether, or not, there are any known archaeological sites on or near the property.
-Its purpose is to identify areas of archaeological potential and further archaeological assessment (e.g., Stage 2-4) as necessary.
+Stage 1 and 2 archaeological assessment and report (under Project Information Form (PIF) numbers PIFs P007-1429-2022 and P007-1511-2023) was undertaken on in September 2022 by Archaeological Research Associates Ltd. (ARA) for the Study Area between the site of the Water Treatment Plant and the shoreline of Lake Huron.
+A Stage 1 and 2 AA consists of a review of geographic, land use and historical information for the property and the relevant surrounding area, a site visit, and contacting MCM to find out whether, or not, there are any known archaeological sites on or near the property.
+Its purpose is to identify areas of archaeological potential and further archaeological assessment (e.g., Stage 3-4) as necessary.
 The Stage 1 and 2 AA Report is included in Appendix C.